tnycum/eks-app-example/README.md

 terraform apply
 ```

-Check access:
+Once terraform is applied, it will update your local `~/.kube/config` file to point to the new EKS cluster.

+Sanity check to ensure access to cluster works:

 ```sh
 kubectl version
 ```

-If seeing an error related to TLS validation, this is because of the Netskope proxy.
+If seeing an error related to TLS validation, this may be because of the Netskope proxy.
 Temporary workaround is to comment out the line with `certificate-authority-data` and insert a line above it with `insecure-skip-tls-verify: true`.
 If you see a new TLS validation error, just retry until it works.
+Obviously this is not a good practice overall and steps should be taken to have `kubectl` include the Netskope MitM certificate.

 ## Flux

+FluxCD is used to deploy all of the cluster applications and Wiz runtime defense components.

 ```sh
 flux bootstrap github \